drclaw1394/perl-import-these/README.md

 # NAME

-Import::These -  Terse, Prefixed, Multiple imports
+Import::These -  Terse, Prefixed and Multiple Imports with a Single Statement

 # SYNOPSIS

-Any name ending with :: is a prefix.
-Any later names in the list will use the prefix to create the full package name:
+Any item ending with :: is a prefix.
+Any later items in the list will use the prefix to create the full package name:

 ```perl